dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 Statistical measures
 ~~~~~~~~~~~~~~~~~~~~

 The Grid-Stat tool computes a wide variety of verification statistics.
 Broadly speaking, these statistics can be subdivided into three types of statistics: measures for categorical variables, measures for continuous variables, and measures for probabilistic forecasts.
 Further, when a climatology file is included, reference statistics for the forecasts compared to the climatology can be calculated.
 These categories of measures are briefly described here; specific descriptions of all measures are provided in :ref:`appendixC`.
-Additional information can be found in Wilks (2011) and Jolliffe and Stephenson (2012), and on the world-wide web at
+Additional information can be found in :ref:`Wilks (2011) <Wilks-2011>` and :ref:`Jolliffe and Stephenson (2012) <Jolliffe-2012>`, and on the world-wide web at

 http://www.cawcr.gov.au/projects/verification/verif_web_page.html.